dirkwhoffmann/vAmigaTS/Agnus/DIWV/README.md

 #### diwv8

-DDFSTOP is never hit.
+DIWSTOP is never hit.

 #### diwv9

-DDFSTRT is set in the same line where it hits.
+DIWSTRT is set in the same line where it hits.
 It is set mid-scanline.

 #### diw10 - diw15

-DDFSTRT is set in the same line where it hits.
+DIWSTRT is set in the same line where it hits.
 It is set close to the DDFSTRT position.

 #### onoff1